 When you are diagnosed with a chronic illness such as diabetes, you must face the fact that there is no cure.
 It is therefore no surprise that taking care of yourself may feel difficult or challenging at times.
 That’s why dealing with diabetes over the long term requires developing a range of coping skills and techniques, from learning to carry out the daily tasks of diabetes control, to finding ways to deal with the emotions that having diabetes and having to care for it are bound to bring up at times…

-Ah, the holiday season: The delicious aromas from the kitchen, the wonder in the eyes of children on Christmas morning, the joyous bustle of friends and family gathered together around a crackling fire.
-It’s a time of enchantment, of magical moments and memories — undoubtedly the best of times.
+Ah, the holiday season: It’s a time of enchantment, of magical moments and memories — undoubtedly the best of times.
+Well, maybe not…

 How many times have you said to yourself, “I’d really like to [lose a few pounds…exercise more… change my diet], but I just can’t find the motivation.”?
 When you have diabetes, committing to healthier habits is a big deal.
 But with so much at stake, why is it still so hard to find the motivation to do the things you know you should?